akwagner1/InfoSecLab/GettingStarted/Wazuh SIEM.md

 If it works, then we have confirmed basic sudo functionality.
 ## Installing and Configuring Wazuh
-sudo apt-get install gnupg apt-transport-https curl -s https://packages.wazuh.com/key/GPG-KEY-WAZUH | gpg --no-default-keyring --keyring gnupg-ring:/usr/share/keyrings/wazuh.gpg --import && chmod 644 /usr/share/keyrings/wazuh.gpg
+1. Execute the following command to install required packages: sudo apt-get install gnupg apt-transport-https curl
+2. Import the Wazuh GPG key for package verification: curl -s https://packages.wazuh.com/key/GPG-KEY-WAZUH | gpg --no-default-keyring --keyring gnupg-ring:/usr/share/keyrings/wazuh.gpg --import
+3. Ensure proper permissions for the GPG key: sudo chmod 644 /usr/share/keyrings/wazuh.gpg
-echo "deb [signed-by=/usr/share/keyrings/wazuh.gpg] https://packages.wazuh.com/4.x/apt/ stable main" | tee -a /etc/apt/sources.list.d/wazuh.list
+4. Add the Wazuh APT repository to your sources list: echo "deb [signed-by=/usr/share/keyrings/wazuh.gpg] https://packages.wazuh.com/4.x/apt/ stable main" | sudo tee -a /etc/apt/sources.list.d/wazuh.list
-sudo apt update
+5. Update the APT package index to include the new Wazuh repository: sudo apt update
+6. Install the Wazuh manager:
-sudo apt install wazuh-manager sudo vim /var/ossec/etc/ossec.conf sudo systemctl enable wazuh-manager sudo systemctl start wazuh-manager sudo systemctl status wazuh-manager
+sudo apt install wazuh-manager
+7. Edit the Wazuh manager configuration: sudo vim /var/ossec/etc/ossec.conf
+8. Enable the Wazuh manager service to start automatically on boot: sudo systemctl enable wazuh-manager
+9. Start the Wazuh manager service: sudo systemctl start wazuh-manager
+10. Check the status of the Wazuh manager to ensure it is running: sudo systemctl status wazuh-manager
-Input IP address into browser to verify use of the Wazuh dashboard
+11. Enter the IP address of the server hosting Wazuh into a browser to verify access to the Wazuh dashboard.